 3. Can harm the thyroid gland

-Almond is a goitrogen, which means that it can suppress the functioning of the thyroid gland (6).
+Almond is a goitrogen, which means that it can suppress the functioning of the thyroid glandiXA gland present in the frontal part of the neck that secretes hormones crucial to growth and development.
+(7).
 If you are already suffering from thyroid dysfunction, you should avoid drinking almond milk.

 4. Poor source of protein